sherinmatt/sql_challenge/README.md

 # sql_challenge

-* Firstly, I used QucikDBD to create ERD
+* Firstly, I used QucikDBD to create ERD.
+The diagram shows the necessary information needed for analysis

 * Analysis
 * * I listed the following details of each employee: employee number, last name, first name, sex, and salary.